JellyJoe198/Word-finder/README.md

 # Dictionary sorter
+This program takes a dictionary and outputs words that fit that criteria into a text file.
-once cloned to your computer, edit the file (with IDLE or other) to change the parameters.
+Once cloned to your computer, edit the file (with IDLE or other) to change these parameters.
 _note: I use a lot of scrabble/words with friends references here because that is what this was initially for._

 __wrdLength:__